Shadows of boson and Proca stars with thin accretion disks

 In order to verify these expectations we consider an infinitesimally thin accretion disk which emits monochromatically and isotropically with zero absorption \cite{Gold:2020iql}.
-Hence, it is described by a single luminosity function given by (in the frame of the emitter) $I_{\nu_e}=I(r)$, where $\nu_e$ is the frequency of the emitted radiation.
+Hence, it is described by a single luminosity function given by (in the frame of the emitter) $I^e_{\nu_e}=I(r)$, where $\nu_e$ is the frequency of the emitted radiation\footnote{This is admittedly yet another simplification of our analysis in that we are considering a single emission frequency rather than a single detection one, as the latest EHT observations do at the $1.3$mm wavelength \cite{EHT2022PaperI}.
+To facilitate comparison with those observations, one should filter out the set of observed frequencies $\nu_0(b)$ within the detector's range, an aspect to be implemented in future upgrades of our work}.
 For the sake of this work, we shall assume the effective source of emission to be located from the inner edge of the disk (peaking its maximum value there) outwards, and furthermore place such an edge at three relevant surfaces given by those of the Schwarzschild black hole to facilitate the comparison of images with the expectations of GR black holes\footnote{In doing so we are implicitly neglecting any contributions of the backreaction of the (scalar and vector) fields making up the star with the disk's material, since the latter penetrates the inner region to the former.
-Incorporating such a feature goes well beyond the simplified analytical modeling considered here.}.
+Incorporating such a feature goes well beyond the simplified analytical modelling considered here.
+More information on the effects of heavy accretion disks can be found in Ref. \cite{Cunha:2019hzj}.}.
 Such surfaces are the Innermost Stable Circular Orbit (ISCO) for time-like observers, $r_{isco}=6M$, the photon sphere, $r_{ps}=3M$, and the event horizon, $r_{eh}=2M$.
 Specifically, we consider two models for the ISCO, and one for each of the other two surfaces.